-Residency for tax purposes in an EU Member State or in a State within the European Economic Area must be accredited through a certificate of tax residency issued by the relevant tax authorities.
+Residency for tax purposes in an EU member state or in a state within the EEA must be accredited through a certificate of tax residency issued by the relevant tax authorities.
 Tax residency certificates are valid for a one-year period.

-If the purchaser is resident for tax purposes in a State that is neither an EU Member State nor a State within the European Economic Area, it may be subject to withholding tax in Spain in accordance with the provisions set forth in the relevant convention for the avoidance of double taxation.
+If the purchaser is resident for tax purposes in a state that is neither an EU member state nor a state within the EEA, it may be subject to withholding tax in Spain in accordance with the provisions set forth in the relevant convention for the avoidance of double taxation.

 Residency in a particular jurisdiction for the purposes of the application of a reduced rate of withholding tax in accordance with a specific convention must be accredited through a certificate of tax residency, issued by the relevant tax authorities.
 These certificates are valid for a one-year period.

-If the purchaser is not accredited to be tax resident in an EU Member State or a State within the European Economic Area, nor in a jurisdiction with which Spain has a convention for the avoidance of double taxation in force, the purchaser would be subject to tax on the income derived from the transaction at the general current tax rate of 19%.
+If the purchaser is not accredited to be tax resident in an EU member state or a state within the EEA, nor in a jurisdiction with which Spain has a convention for the avoidance of double taxation in force, the purchaser would be subject to tax on the income derived from the transaction at the general current tax rate of 19%.

 The incorporation of the SPE is subject to but exempt from “Capital Duty” (Operaciones Societarias) (Article 45.I.B.20.4 of the Revised Text of the Law on Transfer Tax and Stamp Duty).
 The incorporation and winding-up of the SPE is not subject to Stamp Duty Tax (Article 31.2 of the Revised Text of the Law on Transfer Tax and Stamp Duty).

-Legal opinions usually cover taxation matters, such as the taxation of the transaction (including stamp taxes, VAT on the transfer of the receivables and on the collection services provided to the SPE) and the taxation of the investors on the income deriving from the notes issued by the SPE.
+Legal opinions usually cover taxation matters, such as the taxation of the transaction (including stamp taxes and VAT on the transfer of the receivables and on the collection services provided to the SPE) and the taxation of the investors on the income deriving from the notes issued by the SPE.

 There are three accounting issues related to securitisation:

-Usually, accounting rules do not trigger legal issues.
+Accounting rules do not usually trigger legal issues.

 There is one special case where the review of the status of the receivables in the assignor’s balance sheet prior to the securitisation is key: when the transaction involves the transfer of balloon instalments, it is necessary to confirm that, unlike leasing instalments, the balloon loan instalments are actually recorded as existing receivables.

-Moreover, pursuant to Article 34 of Law 5/2015, management companies shall publish the following information on their website, for each of the SPEs they manage:
+Moreover, pursuant to Article 34 of Law 5/2015, management companies shall publish the following information on their websites, for each of the SPEs they manage: